keu/docs/learn/airflow-sql-data-quality.md

 - Checks that include aggregate values using the whole table (e.g. comparing the average of one column to the average of another using the SQL `AVG()` function).
 - Row count checks.
-- Checking if a date is between certain bounds (e.g. using `MY_DATE_COL BETWEEN '2019-01-01' AND '2019-12-31'` to make sure only dates in the year 2019 occur).
+- Checking if a date is between certain bounds (for example, using `MY_DATE_COL BETWEEN '2019-01-01' AND '2019-12-31'` to make sure only dates in the year 2019 exist).
 - Comparisons between multiple columns, both aggregated and not aggregated.

 In the example below, three checks are defined: `my_row_count_check`, `my_column_sum_comparison_check` and  `my_column_addition_check`.
 The first check runs a SQL statement asserting that the table contains at least 1000 rows, the second check compares the sum of two columns, and the third check confirms that for each row `MY_COL_1 + MY_COL_2 = MY_COL_3` is true.